Weekend Getaways

 Crowd on platform at The Getty Center in Brentwood California

-The dinner options between WeHo and Beverly Hills are endless — much like Sunset Boulevard feels after a day of exploration — but we’d recommend Matsuhisa if you’re looking for incredible sushi, the Honor Bar if you’re hoping for a revelatory fried chicken sandwich in a chic bar setting or Gucci Osteria if you’re keen on Massimo Bottura’s Michelin-starred fare.
+The dinner options between WeHo and Beverly Hills are endless — much like Sunset Boulevard feels after a day of exploration — but we’d recommend Matsuhisa if you’re looking for incredible sushi, Honor Bar if you’re hoping for a revelatory fried chicken sandwich in a chic bar setting, or Night + Market if you’re searching for great Thai food and great wines on the Sunset Strip.

 Sunday: Visit East L.A.